rahulbakshee/TechMeIfYouCan/_posts/2022-01-16-Quick-ways-of-data-loading-in-TensorFlow.md

 * TOC
 {:toc}

 Most of the frameworks these days provide easy ways of loading, preprocessing and pipelining of data.
-Today, we will discuss various ways we can load data off-disc using TensorFlow and Keras.
+Today, we will discuss various ways we can load data using TensorFlow and Keras.
+This is the first step followed by `data augmentation` and `preprocessing`.

 First we download the raw data from given URL.
 ```